Blog Hero Image

 Ads cannot be run from personal profiles.
 You’ll need a business page.

-• Go to your Facebook homepage, click Pages, and create one if you don’t have it already.
+• Go to your Facebook homepage, click Pages, and create one if you don’t have one already.

 • Choose a business name, category (e.g., “Education” for digital courses), and complete your page details.